onepub-dev/nginx-le/README.md

 * /etc/nginx/nginx.conf
 * /etc/nginx/custom/defaults.conf

-If you are happy with the standard configuration you can simply add `location` files under `/opt/nginx/includes/locations` and `upstream` files under `/opt/nginx/include/upstream`.
+If you are happy with the standard configuration you can simply add `.location` and `.upstream`files under `/opt/nginx/include`.

 Otherwise you can replace the `/etc/nginx/custom/default.conf` with your own customised defaults.